 While living in Baton Rouge, Louisiana, we were introduced to THE BEST FOOD ever!
 Cajun, Creole and a mix of Italian filled many restaurant menus.
 Sensation Salad was a menu highlight of eateries around town.
 One bite and we were hooked!
 Sensation Salad is so fresh and full of flavor.
 Our taste buds came to life with the bright taste of this easy salad.
 The ingredients are simple, but combined, the flavors are magnified!
 Sensation Salad quickly became my basic trademark salad.
-Sometimes I’d add a fresh herb, or some extra ingredients for a lemon herb vinaigrette.
+Sometimes I’d add a fresh herb, or some extra ingredients for a lemon herb vinaigrette dressing.
 But honestly, the simple basic flavors of garlic, lemon and Romano or Parmesan cheese tossed with chilled lettuce make the recipe shine.

 Dressing is the Secret!

 The secret of Sensation Salad is the Sensation Salad dressing.
 For this lemon garlic salad dressing, you need has-to-be-fresh lemon juice, fresh garlic and vegetable oil with salt and has-to-be-chilled lettuce to make the sensational taste!
 This is a salad for the ages.
 It’ll never go out of style!

 A Baton Rouge Favorite